Redesigning a 35 years old logo for a Mexican metal casting company.

 The research

-Every time I redesign a logo, I start with the research.
-Here, I had two primary objectives.
-First, to check the existing competitor’s logos, which would help me identify the main visual elements and colors used within the industry, and second, to study the company’s background, which would help me identify and portray their essence in the new logo.
-Aside from reviewing or creating the brief together with the client, I try to study as much information the company can provide me, from their history, challenges and achievements to their existing branding elements.
+Every logo redesign begins with a comprehensive research phase.
+This process is crucial, as it equips us with the necessary insights to create a logo that truly represents the essence of the company.
+My research is guided by two primary objectives.
+First, I delve into the existing competitors' logos, which provide valuable information about the main visual elements and colors prevalent in the industry.
+Second, I study the company's background, aiming to capture and convey its unique essence in the new logo.
+In addition to reviewing or creating the brief with the client, I strive to gather as much information as the company can provide, from their history, challenges, and achievements to their existing branding elements.

-During the competitor’s logo research, I found over 50 logos indexed in the most popular search engines, I understood the crucible is the most representative element when designing a logo for a foundry, I confirmed that I should use warm colors, and I learned what design ideas and sketches to avoid to save time and focus on uniqueness.
-To this point, there was no need to reinvent the wheel, but to craft a unique one.
-The next step was to check the company’s background, their history, and branding elements, if any.
+During the competitor's logo research, I found over 50 logos indexed in the most popular search engines.
+I understood that the crucible is the most representative element when designing a logo for a foundry.
+I confirmed that I should use warm colors, and I learned what design ideas and sketches I had to avoid to save time and focus on uniqueness.
+To this point, there was no need to reinvent the wheel but to craft a unique one.

 Competitor's logos found during the online research.

+The next step was to check the company's background, history, and branding elements, if any.
 Most companies start with a logo because they have to, not because of what the logo could represent in the long run for them and their target market.
 Having a logo is intrinsic to new businesses.
-It has become a part of the process to start a company, but in most cases, it doesn’t go beyond that.
-The big mistake, however, is to believe that a logo is all you need to make your company successful.
-The logo is a tiny spot in the world of branding.
+It has become a part of the process of starting a company, but in most cases, it doesn't go beyond that.
+The big mistake, however, is to believe that a logo is all you need to make your company successful, but the truth is that the logo is a tiny spot in the world of branding.

-The production manager redesigned the first version of logo.
-Although it was a better one, it still had a few issues I need to solve, starting with the most important: originality.
+Later, the production manager redesigned the first version of the logo.
+Although it was a better one, it still had a few issues I needed to solve, starting with the most important one: originality.

 First logo redesigned by Ildefonso Green, Production Manager.